CLIP-HPC/goslmailer/README.md

 To support future additional receiver schemes, a [connector package](connectors/) has to be developed and its [configuration block](cmd/goslmailer/goslmailer.conf.annotated_example) present in configuration file.

+### If you would like to contribute to this project by developing a new connector, [here](./connectors/connectorX/README.md) is a heavily annotated connector boilerplate (fully functional) to help you get started.

 ---

 ## Installation